In the moment, Mark LaGanga did not know.

 "Boy, that was close," a voice said in the dark.

-LaGanga tells Overtime that he returned to film the rescue and recovery at ground zero for a week after the attack.
+LaGanga returned to film the rescue and recovery at ground zero for a week after the attack.
 Remarkably, he says he's experienced no adverse health effects as a result of his time on the site.

 "At the end of the day, what we're trying to do is capture real moments," he says.
 "So you just kind of follow and try not to get in anyone's way.
 But document real moments of what's going on."